apache/beam/sdks/python/apache_beam/examples/inference/README.md

 model = mobilenet_v2(pretrained=True)
 torch.save(model.state_dict(), 'mobilenet_v2.pth') # You can replace mobilenet_v2.pth with your preferred file name for your model state dictionary.
 ```
-4. Note the path to the `OUTPUT` file.
-This file is used by the pipeline to write the predictions.

 ### Running `pytorch_image_classification.py`